pinkcreeper100/mdnotes/english/EnvironmentSpeech.md

 Probably one of the most important things about life is of course, food.

 Instead of going to a large chain to eat, you could go to your local food outlet.
-They're more likely to have locally-sourced ingredients than, say, Subway.
+They're more likely to have ingredients from local suppliers than, say, Subway.